10 min read

 stdout_logfile=/path/to/worker.log

 Here's an even better approach for very large files.
-Skip your server entirely and upload directly to S3 using presigned URLs.
+Skip your server entirely and upload directly to S3.
+Since Laravel 10, there's a built-in method for this that most tutorials still don't mention.

 // app/Http/Controllers/S3UploadController.php